Limes (Roman Empire): Upper Germania and Rhaetia

 It lay on the territory of the present German states of Rhineland-Palatinate, Hesse, Baden-Württemberg and Bavaria.
 To the north, it bordered those parts of the Roman province of Rhaetia that lay north of the Danube and guarded the eastern border of that part of Germania Superior that lay east of the Rhine.
 In Upper Germania the border defences initially consisted only of a post road.
 From about 162/63 AD, the Romans constructed a defensive barrier with watchtowers and signal towers, palisades, ditches and earthworks.
 On one short section of the Rhaetian Limes, a solid stone wall was erected.
 In its final stages, the Upper Germanic-Rhaetian Limes was about 550 kilometres long and ran from Rheinbrohl, in the county of Neuwied in northern Rhineland-Palatinate, as far as Hienheim on the Danube.
 Between the villages of Osterburken and Welzheim, the limes ran for 81 kilometres almost in a straight line southwards.
-In the scholarly literature, this unusual section is considered as evidence that this type of boundary wall had never been used for defensive purposes.

-The land of Agri Decumates that was guarded by this limes had to be vacated by the Romans in 260–285 AD.
-They moved their bases back to the banks of the Rhine and Danube, which were much easier to defend militarily.
-The exact route of the limes along the border between Upper Germania and Raetia has not been fully explored.
-In the late 4th and early 5th centuries, the Rhaetian Limes was reorganized and divided into three sections.
-The northern border of Rhaetia formed the pars superior (upper part), the western border was the pars media (central part) with the fortified town of Cambodunum and bases from Vemania (Isny im Allgäu) to Cassilacum (Memmingen); the pars inferior (lower part) was the section between Castra Regina (Regensburg) and Batavis (Passau).

-The defending troops, Exercitus Germaniae superioris and Exercitus Raeticus, consisted mostly of auxilia cohorts.
-From the 2nd century, the strategic reserve was formed from three legions stationed in Mogontiacum/Mainz, Argentorate/Strasbourg and Castra Regina/Regensburg.
-The monitoring of the Upper Rhine was the responsibility of the Classis Germanica; that of the Rhaetic Danube came under the Classis Pannonia, whose headquarters was in Aquincum/Budapest.
-Legions and auxilia cohorts were under the command of the governor.
-From the 3rd century the Upper Germanic-Rhaetian border troops (comitatenses, repenses, and liburnaria), were commanded by three generals: